ktomk/pipelines/README.md

 used to run the pipelines.
 Rootless Docker is supported.

-A recent PHP version is favored, the `pipelines` command needs it to run.
-It should work with PHP 5.3+, the phar build requires PHP 5.4+.
-A development environment should have PHP 7, this is especially suggested for future releases.
+A recent PHP version is favored, the `pipelines` command needs PHP to run.
+It should work with PHP 5.3.3+, the phar build requires  PHP 5.4+.
+A development environment should be PHP 7+, this is especially suggested for future releases.
+PHP 8 is supported as well.

-Installing the [PHP YAML extension][PHP-YAML] \[PHP-YAML] is highly recommended as it does greatly improve parsing the pipelines file which is otherwise with a YAML parser on it's own.
+Installing the [PHP YAML extension][PHP-YAML] \[PHP-YAML] is highly recommended as it does greatly improve parsing the pipelines file which is otherwise with a YAML parser on it's own as a fall-back and is not bad at all.
+There are subtle differences between these parsers, so why not have both at hand?

 ### User Tests